jliljebl/flowblade/README.md

 **Latest release:** Flowblade Movie Editor 2.8 was released on February 2021.

-**Next release:** Flowblade Movie Editor 2.10 is targeted to be release in June 2021.
+**Next release:** Flowblade Movie Editor 2.10 is targeted to be release in August 2021.

 # Installing Flowblade